kingsword09/SymbolCraft/README.md

    ./gradlew generateSymbolCraftIcons --rerun-tasks
    ```

-   Note: Starting from v0.1.2, cache files are stored in `build/material-symbols-cache/` by default and are automatically cleaned when running `./gradlew clean`.
+   Note: Cache files are stored in `build/symbolcraft-cache/` by default and are automatically cleaned when running `./gradlew clean`.

 3. **Icon not found**
    ```